vmyazin/vasilymt/content/articles/brazil-road-trip-safety-tips.md

 tags: travel, safety, brazil, road trip, guide
 ---

+In 2024, I set about an ambitious journey across Brazil, equipped with a newly purchased sedan crossover and a spirit of adventure.
+It just made sense to buy a car instead of renting one.
+Not quite a home on wheels, but close.

+My route took me through six diverse states, covering thousands of kilometers of Brazilian roads – from coastal highways to inland routes, from bustling cities to remote countryside paths.
+This extensive journey gave me a comprehensive understanding of what it really means to drive in Brazil, and I'm here to share these insights with you.

-Let me start by saying this: if you're picturing a white-knuckle drive through the settings of 'City of God' or navigating the crowded streets from 'Elite Squad', you can relax – the reality of driving in Brazil is far less dramatic.
+Let me start by saying this: if you're picturing a white-knuckle drive through the settings of '[City of God](https://www.imdb.com/title/tt0317248/)' or navigating the crowded streets from '[Elite Squad](https://www.imdb.com/title/tt0861739/)', you can relax – the reality of driving in Brazil is far less dramatic.

 ### What You Shouldn't Worry About